-- using the rates tables on our website (search keywords: overseas currencies) - contacting the overseas section of a trading bank and asking for the exchange rate for the day you received your overseas income.
+- using the rates tables on our website ird.govt.nz/managing-my-tax - contacting the overseas section of a trading bank and asking for the exchange rate for the day you received your overseas income.

 Portable NZ Super and/or portable veteran's pension paid while residing overseas are tax exempt and won't need to be included on your return.
-For more information go to www.ird.govt.nz (search keywords: Veterans income).

-Dividends received from overseas companies that are treated as FIFs (except companies covered by the exclusions listed under foreign rights at Question 36) are not taxable separately.
+Dividends received from overseas companies that are treated as FIFs (except companies covered by the exclusions listed under foreign rights at Question 38) are not taxable separately.
 Generally, you would use the default FIF income calculation method (the fair dividend rate), which doesn't tax dividends separately.